Skip to main content

 ENDPOINT_PATH=/weather

-Step 3: Create a new httpx client
+Step 3: Create the client script

 import os